cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-chicago-2018.md

 <img src="{{ site.url }}/images/headshots/ed-snodgrass.jpeg" alt="Ed Snodgrass" height="300" width="300">

-Ed is a Senior Software Engineer at Proxibid.
-During his 13 years of experience he has built applications in the DoD space as well as in the public sector.
-Ed is an advocate of professional development, agile practices, and XP practices.
+Ed is a Senior Software Engineer at Proxibid, Inc. During his 13 years of experience he has built applications in the DoD space as well as in the public sector.
+Ed is an advocate of professional development, Agile principles, and XP practices.
 He recently has become excited about BDD and enjoys bridging the gaps between product folks, testers, and developers.

 ## Training Location + Times